 While SimplePractice goes to great lengths to assure fair treatment for all participants and attempts to anticipate problems, there will be occasional issues which come to our attention which require intervention and/or action on the part of staff or a representative of SimplePractice.
 This procedural description serves as a guideline for handling such grievances.

-1. When a course participant files a grievance (either orally or in writing to email@example.com) and expects action on the complaint, SimplePractice will respond in a reasonable, ethical and timely manner.
-The following actions will be taken.
+1. When a course participant files a grievance (either orally or in writing to firstname.lastname@example.org) and expects action on the complaint, SimplePractice will respond in a reasonable, ethical and timely manner.
+For all grievances, the Education Director* will review the grievance and consult with the Curriculum Committee, including the Psychologist Consultant and Social Work Consultant.
+The following actions may be taken.

 2. Grievances about a presenter.
 If the grievance concerns a speaker, the content presented by the speaker, or the style of presentation, the individual filing the grievance will be asked to put their comments in writing and submit them to email@example.com.
 The Education Director* will then pass on the comments to the speaker, assuring the confidentiality of the grieved individual.
 In addition, the Education Director* may take any of the actions described in “Grievances about course content” below.